What Is a Joint Loan?

 Who is responsible for making payments on a joint loan?

-Both parties are legally responsible for making loan payments with a joint loan.
-However, the two parties can still decide who will make the loan payments over time or during any given month.
+Both parties are jointly and severally legally responsible for making loan payments on a joint loan.
+However, the two parties can still decide who will make the loan payments over time or on a monthly basis.

 Can a joint loan help my credit score?